 However, as a manager, you should take the time to step back from the situation and assess why this is happening, especially if this is not the first time an employee has left.

 You could inadvertently be contributing to a hostile work environment.

 Luckily, that’s what we’re here for.
 Let’s take a look at three primary reasons why employees quit.
-And even better, what you can do to avoid this from recurring.
+And even better, what can you do to avoid this from recurring?

 1. Your Rules are Suffocating and Nonsensical

 A workplace won’t run smoothly without rules.
 Guidelines are essential to keep operations flowing, prevent delays, and generally keep everything in the office working to a certain standard.